wesleykirkland/wesleyk.me/posts/test-formatting.md

 ---
-title: "Test Post - Markdown Formatting"
+title: 'Test Post - Markdown Formatting'
-date: "2024-01-15"
+date: '2024-01-15'
-excerpt: "A test post to demonstrate proper markdown formatting and paragraph spacing."
+excerpt: 'A test post to demonstrate proper markdown formatting and paragraph spacing.'
-tags: ["Test", "Markdown", "Formatting"]
+tags: ['Test', 'Markdown', 'Formatting']
-author: "Wesley Kirkland"
+author: 'Wesley Kirkland'
 ---

 This is the first paragraph of the test post.
 It should have proper spacing below it.